miklevin/MikeLev.in/_posts/2025-04-18-ai-prompts-xml-tags.md

 ## Testing Super-prompt With o4-mini-high

-Here is the prompt.
+> The whole purpose of the context foo super-prompt is to feed a whole bunch of
+> files into the big frontier LLM models with lots of context for some purpose.
+> The default purpose is just to perform a code analysis.
+Here's a extract of
+> the massive prompt to give you the gist.

     === Prompt Structure ===

     --- Manifest ---
       • Critical Pattern: to_xml(ft_object)
       • Critical Pattern: HTMLResponse(str(to_xml(rendered_item)))

     --- Pre-Prompt ---
     System Information:

     This codebase uses a hybrid approach with Nix for system dependencies and virtualenv for Python packages.
     Key things to know:
     - Always run `nix develop` before any commands in a new terminal
     - FastHTML objects must be converted with to_xml() before returning responses
     - The project is organized as a server with plugin-based workflows

     Key Points:
       • Always run `nix develop` before any commands in a new terminal
       • FastHTML objects must be converted with to_xml() before returning responses
       • The project is organized as a server with plugin-based workflows

     --- Files Included ---
     • README.md
     • flake.nix
     • server.py
     • plugins/20_hello_workflow.py
     • training/hello_workflow.md
     • plugins/30_tasks.py
     • training/tasks.md
     • .cursorrules

     --- Post-Prompt ---
     Introduction:

     Now that you've reviewed the codebase context, I'd love your insights and analysis!

     Dear AI Assistant:
     I've provided you with the core architecture of a Python web application that takes an interesting approach to modern web development.
 I'd appreciate your thoughtful analysis on any of these aspects:

     Analysis Areas:
       • Technical Architecture Analysis
       • Pattern Recognition & Insights
       • Forward-Looking Perspective

     Focus Areas:
       • The interplay between modern and traditional web development approaches
       • Architectural decisions that stand out as novel or counterintuitive
       • Potential implications for developer experience and system maintenance

     --- Token Summary ---
     Total tokens: 50,226 tokens (≈$1.51 at GPT-4 rates)
     Maximum allowed: 2,087,152 tokens (≈$62.61 at GPT-4 rates)
     Remaining: 2,036,926 tokens (≈$61.11 at GPT-4 rates)

     === End Prompt Structure ===

 ---